UNC-optics/Social-Interaction-Chamber/README.md

 # Social Interaction Chamber
-All resources used in the construction of the automated social interaction chamber for studying social fear learning in mice
+The social interaction chamber is an open-source automated system for studying social fear learning in mice.

+Here you will find all of the materials and resources required for the construction protocol.